kalte0/BMC-CS-151.github.io/policies.md

 ### Materials
-The main text is a free online textbook called [ThinkJava]() that has been modified for CS113.
+The main text is Data Structures and Algorithms by Goodrich, Tamassia and Goldwasser as the required text.

 ### Homework
 Homework assignments are a required part of the course.
 Homeworks will be released at the latest Tuesday evenings and will be due the following Monday evening.